-- 10. Any repair or replacement using a part sold at wholesale; - 11.
-Any repair or replacement using after-market parts; - 12.
-A goodwill repair or replacement that is approved and reimbursed by the manufacturer; or - 13.
-A repair that is performed on a line or make of vehicles for which the dealer is not franchised by the manufacturer. - Sec.
+- 12. A repair that is performed on a line or make of vehicles for which the dealer is not franchised by the manufacturer. - Sec.
 4. "Qualifying repair order" means a repair order that encompasses, in whole or in part, one or more qualifying repair. - Sec.
 5. "Repair order" means an invoice for one or more repairs to a vehicle that is paid by a retail customer and closed as of the time of submission where the invoice includes: - 1.
-The prevailing retail parts markup, the cost of each part and its sale price; and - 2.
-The prevailing retail labor rate that reflects the labor hours allocated to each job and the sale price of the labor. - Sec.
-6. "Warranty agreement" means a new motor vehicle warranty, certified pre-owned warranty or any other obligation of a manufacturer to repair or replace a defect in a vehicle or part, including, without limitation, a repair pursuant to a technical service bulletin, customer service campaign or safety recall in accordance with federal law or regulation. - Sec.
-7. "Warranty work" means transportation, delivery, preparatory work and labor, including, without limitation, diagnostic labor, performed by or arranged to be performed by a dealer in order to fulfill the obligations of a warranty or recall that is required, requested or approved by a manufacturer pursuant to a warranty agreement. - Sec.
+The cost of each part and its sale price; and - 2.
+The labor hours allocated to each job and the sale price of the labor.

+Sec.
+6. "Warranty agreement" means a manufacturer's new motor vehicle warranty or certified pre-owned warranty.

+- Sec.
+7. "Warranty work" means work performed by a dealer pursuant to a warranty agreement, including, without limitation, reasonable and necessary diagnostic time and safety recall service or repairs in accordance with federal laws and regulations. - Sec.
 8. 1.
-It is an unfair act or practice for a manufacturer to: - (a) Fail to compensate a dealer fairly for labor, parts and other expenses incurred by the dealer for warranty work or any recall service or repair; or - (b) Violate any provision of sections 9 to 15, inclusive, of this act. - 2.
-For purposes of subsection 1, it shall be deemed that a dealer has been fairly compensated by a manufacturer for warranty work if the manufacturer compensates the dealer for: - (a) Labor relating to warranty work in an amount that is equal to the prevailing retail labor rate multiplied by the applicable time allowances prescribed in the guide used by the dealer for labor furnished for repairs other than warranty work.

-(b) Parts relating to warranty work in an amount that is equal to the dealer's cost for the parts pursuant to section 12 of this act, multiplied by the prevailing retail parts markup.
+It is an unfair act or practice for a manufacturer - (a) Fail to compensate a dealer fairly for labor and parts for warranty work or any recall service or repair performed by a dealer; or - (b) Violate any provision of sections 9 to 15, inclusive, of this act. - 2.
+For purposes of subsection 1, it shall be deemed that a dealer has been fairly compensated by a manufacturer for warranty work if the manufacturer compensates the dealer for: - (a) Labor for warranty work at the dealer's prevailing retail labor rate as established pursuant to sections 9 and 10 of this act. - (b) Parts used in warranty work in an amount that is equal to the dealer's cost for the parts pursuant to section 12 of this act, multiplied by the prevailing retail parts markup as determined pursuant to sections 9 and 10 of this act. - Sec.

-Sec.
 9. 1.
-Except as otherwise provided in this section and section 10 of this act, the prevailing retail labor rate and prevailing retail parts markup of a dealer must be established or modified by the dealer by submitting in writing to the manufacturer such rate and markup, as calculated by the dealer and:
+Except as otherwise provided in this section and section 10 of this act, the prevailing retail labor rate and prevailing retail parts markup of a dealer must be established or modified, at the request of the dealer, by submitting in writing to the manufacturer such rate and markup, as calculated by the dealer and: - (a) All consecutive qualifying repair orders that include 100 sequential qualifying repair orders; or - (b) All qualifying repair orders closed during any period of 90 consecutive days, - → whichever produces the smallest number of qualifying repair orders.

-- (a) All consecutive qualifying repair orders that include 100 sequential qualifying repair orders; or - (b) All qualifying repair orders closed during any period of 90 consecutive days, - → whichever produces the smallest number of qualifying repair orders. - 2.
-A dealer is not required to submit the same qualifying repair orders pursuant to subsection 1 in order to establish both the prevailing retail labor rate and prevailing retail parts markup. - 3.
-All qualifying repair orders submitted pursuant to subsection 1 must be dated not more than 180 days before the date on which the qualifying repair orders are submitted to the manufacturer. - 4.
+- 2. All qualifying repair orders submitted pursuant to subsection 1 must be dated not more than 180 days before the date on which the qualifying repair orders are submitted to the manufacturer. - 3.
 Based on the qualifying repair orders submitted pursuant to this section: - (a) The prevailing retail labor rate is calculated by dividing the total amount charged for labor for qualifying repairs by the total number of hours charged for labor for qualifying repairs.